privacy-ethereum/zkpdf/README.md

 # Proving PDFs in ZKP

-This repository collects tools for verifying PDF documents within zero-knowledge proof systems.
+This repository contains tools for verifying PDF documents within zero-knowledge proof systems.
+Learn more in this blog post: https://pse.dev/blog/zkpdf-unlocking-verifiable-data

 ## Why?